-Google Shopping XML is a product feed file that contains information about the products available in your online store.
+Google Shopping XML is a product feed file containing information about the products available in your online store.

-Most often such a file is already generated by your e‑commerce platform or store system, because it is used among others in Google Merchant Center, product campaigns, and price comparison sites.
+Most often such a file is already generated by your e-commerce platform or store system, because it’s used, among other things, in Google Merchant Center, product campaigns and price comparison sites.

 The file can contain data such as: